Longevity Tech

 Overview

-Longevity tech is linked to geroscience, which is the study of aging processes and how they drive chronic diseases, to develop interventions that extend human healthspan and prevent age-related diseases.
+Longevity tech is linked to geroscience, which is the study of aging processes and how they drive chronic diseases, to develop interventions that extend the human health span and prevent age-related diseases.
 Although the human body begins to physically decline at around age 30, longevity studies distinguish between chronological age and biological age.
 Chronological age is our age in calendar years and may differ from our biological age, which is our body’s internal age.
-Biological age is considered a better indicator of aging because it reflects the effects of genetics and lifestyle factors, such as diet, exercise, stress, and sleep.
-Accordingly, different organs can have different biological ages, and these biological ages can be accelerated or slowed.
+Biological age is a better indicator of aging because it reflects the effects of genetics and lifestyle factors, such as diet, exercise, stress, and sleep.
+Accordingly, different organs can have different biological ages, which can be accelerated or slowed.

 1. Identifying health status and early detection of age-related damage (diagnostics)